Episode 01: The Pilot

 OST is a business and technology consultancy, headquartered in Grand Rapids, Michigan, but we also do have offices in Detroit and Minneapolis.
 Meredith actually joined the OST family over 21 years ago as a project manager, so she wouldn’t necessarily self-identify as a technologist, but she certainly is leading us in that space.

 On this first episode, we were able to talk about the name of our podcast, the true challenges with digital transformation and some tips for making that shift, so let’s get into it.
-Welcome at Ten Thousand Feet and I hope you enjoy our first episode.
+Welcome to Ten Thousand Feet and I hope you enjoy our first episode.

-This is our first episode of Ten Thousand Feet, the OST podcast.
+Lizzie Williams: This is our first episode of Ten Thousand Feet, the OST podcast.

 Meredith Bronk: I’m so excited to be here.